LydiaNeema/ShopStack/README.md

 ## 🌐 Deployment

 ### Frontend Deployment
-The frontend is deployed on **Render** and automatically builds from the main branch.
+The frontend is deployed on **Vercel** and automatically builds from the main branch.

 ### Backend Deployment
 The backend is deployed on **Render** and serves the JSON Server API.